 - Brush teeth twice a day – after breakfast and before going to sleep at night.

-- Use regular-strength fluoride toothpaste – a speck for babies, a small dot for toddlers and a pea-sized amount for preschoolers and older children.
+- Use regular-strength fluoride toothpaste – a smear for children under 6 years and a pea-sized amount for older children.

 - Spit out toothpaste but do not rinse.
 Rinsing strips off protective fluoride left behind from the toothpaste.